SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Please see the Examples for a "real life" use case.
 Detailed function information is available in the Library API.

-## Calculating a dynamical stucture factor with classical dynamics
+## Estimating stucture factors with classical dynamics

-The dynamical structure factor, $𝒮^{αβ}(𝐪,ω)$, may be estimated by collecting sample trajectories and analyzing their spin-spin correlations.
-`SampledCorrelations(sys; Δt, ωmax, nω)` will create a will create an empty `SampledCorrelations` object that can be used to accumulate such correlation data.
-It requires three keyword arguments.
+The basic approach to estimating structure factor information using classical dynamics relies on the generation of spin-spin correlation data from dynamical trajectories.
+This is fundamentally a Monte Carlo calculation, as the trajectories must be started from an initial spin configuration that is sampled from thermal equilibrium.
+(Note that it is not possible to estimate a true T=0 dynamical structure factor using this approach, but the temperature may be very small.)
+Samples are accumulated into a `SampledCorrelations`, from which intensity information may be extracted.
+The user does not typically build their own `SampledCorrelations`, but instead initializes one using either `dynamical_correlations` or `instant_correlations`, as described below.

+### Estimating a dynamical structure factor: ``𝒮(𝐪,ω)``

+A `SampledCorrelations` for estimating the dynamical structure factor,
+$𝒮^{αβ}(𝐪,ω)$, may be created by calling [`dynamical_correlations`](@ref).
+This requires three keyword arguments.
 These will determine the dynamics used to calculate samples and, consequently, the $ω$ information that will be available.

 1. `Δt`: Determines the step size used for simulating the dynamics.
 A smaller number will require proportionally more calculation time.
 While a smaller